Saint Louis University's travel program and its related policies exist for the greater benefit of all SLU travelers and the University in partnership.

 - Laundry and valet for trips in excess of one week

 - Business communications such as telephone, telegram, fax and similar charges

 - Business purchases such as promotional booths, conference/instructional media (contact Sponsored Programs before incurring these costs on a sponsored agreement.)

-- Flowers from department for funerals and hospitalized employees
+- Flowers from the department for funerals and hospitalized employees, limit $100.

 - Passport fees, visa application fees currency conversion fees and fees for required shots when required for international business travel

 - Tips and incidentals: Up to 20 percent at restaurants; an average of $5 incidentals per travel day.
 Original receipts are required for all expenses more than $50.

 - Child care

 - Hotel room movies

 - Recreation and personal entertainment

 - Luggage and briefcases

 - Personal sundries such as tobacco, toiletries, clothing, newspapers and magazines